iluwatar/java-design-patterns/claim-check-pattern/ReadME.md

 ```
 ### Storage Data
 The data is stored in the Windows **C** drive.
 Exact location is C:\Users\\${USERNAME}\AppData\Local\claim-check-pattern.
 In this directory, folders with GUID names are generated.
 Each folder contains an input JSON file dropped by usage-detail-sender service and an output JSON file dropped by usage-cost-processor service.

-### Workflow
-First, usage-detail-sender creates a message, sends message header to Kafka topic usage-detail, and drops an entire message to the local file system.
-Kafka then sent this message header to the usage-cost-processor service.
-It will read the entire message with the help of the header, do its operation, and drop the result to the local system.

 ## Known uses